vistle/vistle.github.io/docs/architecture/index.md

 The simulation was conducted by the
 [Institute of Fluid Mechanics and Hydraulic Machinery](https://www.ihs.uni-stuttgart.de) at the University of Stuttgart with [OpenFOAM](https://openfoam.org) on 128 processors.
-Accordingly, the data set was decomposed into 128 blocks.
+Accordingly, the dataset was decomposed into 128 blocks.
 This also limits the amount of parallelism that can be reached.
 These figures show runtime and parallel efficiency.
 Isosurface extraction is interactive at rates of more than 20/s